morrildl/warden/README.md

 For instance, you could allow any whitelisted client to sign binaries with a debug/test key, while signing with a release key is restricted to specific clients.
-In this way, your build server could be configured with 2 client access certificates: one without a local password that can thus be used for routine signatures (such as for continuous builds), and another with a password-protected certificate whose password is known only to a small number of individuals.
+In this way, your build server could be configured with 2 client access certificates: one without a local password that can thus be used for routine signatures (such as for continuous builds), and another for release signatures with a password-protected certificate whose password is known only to a small number of individuals.

 ### Compatible Certificates